AlexJReid/zigxll-standalone/README.md

 ## Using Pre-built XLL

 1. Go to the [Actions tab](../../actions) and click on the latest successful workflow run
-2. Download the `standalone.xll` artifact
+2. Scroll down to the very bottom and download the **zigxll-standalone** artifact
 3. Extract the XLL file from the zip
 4. Double-click `standalone.xll` to load it into Excel
 5. If prompted by security warnings, click "Enable" to allow the add-in